 Note, standard CVD risk scores including QRISK may underestimate risk in people who have additional risk because of underlying medical conditions or treatments.
-These groups include the following groups of people;
+These include, but not limited to the following group of people;

-- severe obesity (BMI>40kg/m2) increases CVD risk - treated for HIV - serious mental health problems - taking medicines that can cause dyslipidaemia such as antipsychotic medication, corticosteroids or immunosuppressant drugs - autoimmune disorders such as SLE, and other systemic inflammatory disorders - non-diabetic hyperglycaemia - significant hypertriglyceridaemia (fasting triglycerides 4.5-9.9mmol/L) - recent risk factor changes e.g. quit smoking, BP or lipid treatment
+- obesity increases CVD risk (NICE CG189) - · treated for HIV - · severe mental illness - · taking medicines that can cause dyslipidaemia such as antipsychotic medication, corticosteroids or immunosuppressant drugs - already taking medicines to treat CVD risk factors - autoimmune disorders such as SLE, and other systemic inflammatory disorders - · non-diabetic hyperglycaemia - significant hypertriglyceridaemia (fasting triglycerides 4.5-9.9mmol/L) - recent risk factor changes e.g. guit smoking, BP or lipid treatment

-Consider socio-economic status as an additional factor contributing to CVD risk.
+Consider socio-economic status as an additional factor contributing to CVD risk (if not already in the risk calculator).